-Do This: To store the yoyo and wiggle behaviors as a module in a file, you can ask IDLE for a New Window from the File menu.
-Next enter the text containing the two definitions and then save them in a file (let's call it moves.py) in your Myro folder (same place you have the Start Python icon).
-All Python modules end with the filename extension .py and you should make sure they are always saved in the same folder as the Start Python.pyw file.
-This will make it easy for you as well as IDLE to locate your modules when you use them.
+Do This: To store the yoyo and wiggle behaviors as a module in a file, you can ask Calico for a New Python Script from the File menu.
+Next enter the text containing the two definitions and then save them in a file (let's call it moves.py) in your Myro folder (same place you have the StartCalico icon).
+All Python modules end with the filename extension .py and you should make sure they are always saved in the same folder as the StartCalico.bat file.
+This will make it easy for you as well as Calico to locate your modules when you use them.

 Once you have created the file, there are two ways you can use it.
-In IDLE, just enter the command:
+The easiest way is to simply press the green "Run" button ( $\checkmark$ ) in the Shell window.
+Alternately, in Calico, just enter the command: